 Oh yes it is difficult to manage a baby when you are getting very little sleep.
 I know it’s not necessarily as you imagined from the pictures in glossy magazines of mum and baby in harmony with each other.
 You might have had high expectations of getting lots done whilst you are on maternity leave – baking, learning new recipes or meeting up with friends and now you can’t even manage time to have a shower!
 You are not on your own here; this is how the majority of new mums feel.
 It is so overwhelming becoming a parent – and this satrts at pregnancy.

 And it can be sooooo tiring.
 It is without question, the most challenging job you will ever have to do, and the only job for which you have received no formal training!
 Don’t despair.
 This is a normal feeling.
 I remember leaving the hospital with my first son and suddenly realising this is real and I am in charge of this tiny person, and he is expecting me to know what I am doing.
 It is a steep learning curve and it is wonderful, but it is also difficult, especially when you are not getting much sleep.
 Your baby’s sleep need is actually quite large, possibly 15-18 hours within the day and night, but unfortunately this will rarely be in one large chunk, but rather scattered throughout a 24 hour period.
 You essentially are “on call” in this time period so you will need to look after yourself so that you not only survive this time, but that you enjoy it and thrive.

 Take in turns with the other parent or someone else who is willing, if that is possible.
 I know that you are possibly on maternity leave and that the other parent will have to go to work the next day, but looking after a small baby during the day can often be harder than going to work!
 So if it is a possibility, then take alternate nights to look after baby.
 Bear in mind that getting just a 5 hour stretch of sleep if this is at all possible, really helps regulate your mood.
 Take a look at our dads guide to the night shift for some useful tips.

-- I know you will have heard, sleep when baby sleeps, and now you may think that you would like to kill the person who started that!
+I know you will have heard, sleep when baby sleeps, and now you may think that you would like to kill the person who started that!
 It can be hard to switch off during the day and even more so if you know that baby won’t sleep for very long, even if you do manage to get them down.
 Be kind to yourself.
 At least stop and put your feet up and watch some day time telly.
 Don’t worry you won’t turn into that person, this is such a short period of parenthood, and we have to look after ourselves or else we won’t be able to be the mum that we want to be.
 For more tips on self-care as a Mother, check out our other blog the Importance of You Time.